Financial-Times/o-gallery/README.md

 Gallery content can come from either HTML already in the DOM, or data passed explicitly to Gallery javascript via a configuration object.
 See the _declarative_ demo for an example of the HTML structure required.

 In both cases there must be an root element already in the DOM to construct the Gallery in.
+The root element must not be set to `display: none`, either directly or via an ancestor element, otherwise the Gallery will be unable to calculate its item widths and will not work correctly.

 Galleries can be constructed in three ways: